portrino/px_semantic/Documentation/Introduction/Index.rst

 defined on https://schema.org/ and were generated with the schema generator from https://api-platform.com/.
 At the moment we only support `json-ld <http://json-ld.org/>`_ format to encode LinkedData.

+More information to structured data you can get here https://developers.google.com/structured-data/.